DaetwylerStephan/multi-scale-image-analysis/docs/Data_visualization.rst

 Note 2: We downsampled the rawimages to provide more efficient computation to fit the label image.

+In addition to the here described script, we also provide scripts used to visualize spheroids in low-resolution data (visualize_with_napariLowRes_spheroids.py, visualize_with_napariLowRes_nuclei.py, ).

 Test data for low-resolution visualization
 ==========================================